wp-plugins/nelio-featured-posts/readme.txt

 > (In the directory `template-examples` you'll find some examples).

+= Features =

+* **Featured Posts Selection** Set the list of featured posts from one single place.
+* **Powered by a Widget** Use the featured images wherever you want by simply adding a widget.
+* **Customization** You can tweak a few details of the featured post list, such as the section title or the number of words in the excerpt.

 = Featured On =

 * [13 Awesome Free Featured Post Widgets for